mazeiomli/AttentiveChrome/README.md

 python3 v2PyTorch/train.py --cell_type Toy
 ```

+Relevant Software in this environment:
+- pytorch 1.11.0 and torchvision with gpu
+- sci-kit learn
+- numpy

+See the environment yml files for details.

 ## Running AttentiveChrome through kipoi

 Install kipoi with pip following the [directions](https://kipoi.org/docs/#installation).
 Note that our models are type pytorch so it probably isn't necessary to downgrade h5py.